sidneyw/sidneyw.com/projects/frontend/src/pages/go-reverse-proxy/index.md

 	log.Fatal(http.ListenAndServe(":"+strconv.Itoa(*port), nil))
 }
 ```

-Go's standard library did all the heavy lifting necessary to get the demo up and running.
+Go's standard library did all the heavy lifting.
 From here you could extend the proxy to any number of use cases.
-Hopefully, you're as excited as I am about the practically of the go standard library.
 If you found this at all useful leave a comment below.